andyut/itdocs/docs/wms02.md

 **[Format Code Bin Location]**

-example : Pondok Bambu Gdg Baru gate 01 Rack 01
+Contoh : Pondok Bambu Gdg Baru gate 01 Rack 01

     A1G01-R01-01-A1
     A1G01-R01-01-A2